hidelab/iceberg/README.md

-# iceberg
+# HPC: sharc and iceberg

-Notes on iceberg, the Sheffield HPC facility.
+Notes on using the Sheffield High Performance Computing facility. `sharc` and `iceberg`.

 Improve these notes by [editing them on github](https://github.com/hidelab/iceberg) or [by submitting an issue](https://github.com/hidelab/iceberg/issues).

 The official Research Computing Group documentation is http://docs.hpc.shef.ac.uk/en/latest/iceberg/.
 This document is intended to be more practical notes particularly guided towards our group's needs.

+`sharc` is the name of the new (as of 2017) HPC facility, it is generally preferred (faster, more reliable, and so on).
+`iceberg` is the name of the old facility; it might still be useful to use as it may have more packages installed.

 ## Logging in

-To access `iceberg` you will need to SSH in.
+To access `sharc` (or `iceberg`) you will need to SSH in.
 From the command line:

-    ssh -X md1xdrj@iceberg.sheffield.ac.uk
+    ssh -X md1xdrj@sharc.sheffield.ac.uk

 Don't use `md1xdrj`, that's my username; you'll have to use yours.
 Your username and password are the same one you use to access MUSE, unless you have changed it.

+To use `iceberg`, replace `sharc.sheffield.ac.uk` with `iceberg.sheffield.ac.uk`.

-(if you use `ssh` a lot, see [my notes about making it more convenient](ssh.md))
+(You can make this as short as `ssh sharc`, if you're okay with editing some `ssh` config files, see [my notes about making it more convenient](ssh.md))

-## ShARC

-ShARC is the HPC system introduced in 2017.
-You can use it by replacing `iceberg` with `sharc` when SSH'ing in:

-    ssh -X md1xdrj@sharc.sheffield.ac.uk

-It's still a bit new.

 ## Submitting jobs